How common is Glue Ear?

 How long has Otovent been available in the UK market?

-Otovent has been available in the UK since 1993 and gained prescription status in 2001.
+Otovent has been available in the UK since 1993.

 My pharmacy is not familiar with Otovent, how do they order it in?